-Risa Weinrit, Psy.D. is a psychologist and a psychoanalyst in private practice in the Boston area.
+Risa Weinrit, Psy.D., Chairperson of the Board of Directors, is a psychologist and a psychoanalyst in private practice in the Boston area.
 Risa graduated from Bryn Mawr College in 1980 with a major in psychology.
 She subsequently attended graduate school at Hahnemann University, where she received her doctorate in clinical psychology.
 Risa has been seeing individual adults and couples in psychotherapy in the Boston area since 1987, and completed her psychoanalytic training at the Boston Psychoanalytic Society and Institute in 2003.
 She is on the faculty of the Massachusetts Institute of Psychoanalysis, where she teaches a clinical seminar and has taught about psychoanalytic perspectives on gender.
 Risa is also on the faculty of the Psychoanalytic Couple and Family Institute of New England, where she provides clinical supervision to therapists in a training program for couple’s and family psychotherapy.

-Dana Mann-Tavegia is a fourth-generation cattle rancher in the Wyoming Black Hills.
+Dana Mann-Tavegia, Treasurer of the Board of Directors, is a fourth-generation cattle rancher in the Wyoming Black Hills.
 A Sociology major at Bryn Mawr College, she went on to study Civil Engineering and worked at WYDOT designing and inspecting construction projects.
 Dana served nearly a decade on the Wyoming State Board of Education, on the board of directors of the National Association of State Boards of Education, and as the Chair of the NASBE Governmental Affairs Committee.
 In Wyoming, she has also served on the Weston County Library and Foundation boards, various local Chamber of Commerce committees, and as a volunteer art project teacher at a small rural school, managing Weston County Gymkhanas (horse and rider rodeo games for all ages) and numerous fund-raising events.
 Dana raises cattle, ranch horses, hay, and grains on her Wyoming Centennial Ranch, and enjoys books, film, cooking, and travel.